10 Places to Walk Indoors During Michigan Winters

 - Use your home to your advantage: Stairs and empty basement spaces are great places to exercise, even moderately.
 Walk the stairs a couple extra times while doing laundry or practice a step routine on your basement floor for extra stability.

 - Hike: If temps reach the 30s or 40s, you can probably safely take things outside.
 Hike one of Michigan’s beautiful paths or walk a trail near home.
 Just be sure to bundle up!

-- Video walk: Exercise videos and interactive programming such as Wii or Xbox Kinect are easy ways to walk in place or exercise right in your living room.
+- Video walk: Exercise videos and interactive programming are easy ways to walk in place or exercise right in your living room.
 You may feel a little silly, but doing the work without anyone around is harmless.

 - Work walk: Make your next meeting a walk and talk!
 Disconnecting from your desk is a great way to take a break, interact with co-workers face-to-face and increase your daily steps.